AstarNetwork/astar-docs/docs/nodes/node-maintenance.md

 ## Backup

-Maintaining a backup node that is in sync with a collator is vital to ensuring continuous and interrupted block production, and to avoid the possibility of being slashed.
-We highly recommend the backup node be hosted in a different physical location, with a different provider.
+Maintaining a backup node that is in sync with a collator is vital to ensuring continuous and uninterrupted block production, and avoiding the possibility of being slashed.
+We highly recommend locating a backup node in a different physical location, with a different provider.

 Note: The collator session keys are stored in `/var/lib/astar/chains/{NETWORK}/keystore`.